Chickalo2000/CoffeeShoppee/README.md

 ### User Flow

-1. Navigate to the homepage, running on (http://127.0.0.1:3001/index.html)showcasing the 3D rotating globe.
+1. Navigate to the homepage showcasing the 3D rotating globe.
 2. Click on coffee bean markers over various countries.
 3. View recipe videos.
 4. Submit your own recipe through the dedicated form, follow steps below regarding how to form submission.